Chief Medical Office

 Physician Team

-The Office of the CMO includes seven Medical Officers.
+The Office of the CMO includes six Medical Officers.
 These officers are physicians who provide clinical and public health leadership in their areas of specialization.

 The physicians and surgeons practising within the Office of the Chief Medical Officer are licensed and regulated by the College of Physicians and Surgeons of BC.
 To learn more about the practice standards expected of College registrants by their regulatory body or to view physician or surgeon’s credentials, please contact the College of Physicians and Surgeons of BC.